-Today, you’ll learn how to divorce without hurting your child.
+Today, you’ll learn how to make divorce easier on children.

 Divorce is difficult in its own.

 But when children are involved, it’s even more difficult and complicated.